-This 2020 Parent Handbook is a general overview of College operations, policy and information.
+This 2021 Parent Handbook is a general overview of College operations, policy and information.
 It contains the main philosophies and practices of the College.
-Parents should use this Handbook for basic information.
+Parents should use this handbook for basic information.
 More detailed information can be accessed through other College policies and specific handbooks.
-Parents are encouraged to access emails, the College newsletter, Skoolbag App., the College webpage and Facebook site, and hard copy mail outs.
+Parents are encouraged to access emails, SEQTA ENGAGE, newsletters, Skoolbag App., the College webpage and Facebook site, and hard copy mail outs.
 These communications provide relevant and timely information.
-The College Term Planners, are available in the Skoolbag App., and these provide an overview of dates and events.
+The College Term Planners, are available on the SEQTA ENGAGE portal.